xiaoyuze88/classList/README.md

 # classList.js #

-This is a tiny plugins with less than 100 lines codes to help you easier to change or set DOM's className when your project don't need library like jQuery.
+This is a tiny plugins with less than 100 lines codes to help you easier to deal with DOM's className when your project don't need library like jQuery.
 For modern browser, we use the HTML5 classList api to deal with className, otherwise, for browsers like IE9-, we use our function to deal with them.

 ## Quick Start ##